 Although none of the small museums are top-notch, together they provide a bit of variety.
 Most, if not all, are free so take a look inside and linger if any catch your attention.

+What to do in Havana?
 The museums that we visited along Calle Mercaderes include:

 - Museo del Chocolate